 Has someone given you a personal prophecy, or interpreted a dream that you have had?
-Here are some tests that you can put a prophetic word through, to check whether or not it is from God.
+Here are some tests that you can put a prophetic word (or dream interpretation) through, to check whether or not it is from God.

 In 1 Thess 5:20-21, the Bible says, ‘Do not treat prophecies with contempt.
 Test everything.
 Hold on to the good.’